 Meanwhile, Nobel economic laureate William Nordhaus shows us his cost and benefit conclusions:

 I’ve copied a World Bank graph that displays carbon prices as of April 1, 2022.
 To the list we could add a recent decision by Denmark that placed its CO2 corporate levy as the highest in Europe at 1,125 Danish crowns ($159) per tonne by 2030.

 First described by British economist Arthur Pigou, a tax levied on a good or service that created pollution has a dual benefit.
 Pigovian taxes diminish the supply of the commodity that harms us while generating revenue that a community can use productively.

-The locations of Pigovian carbon taxes are shown in blue.
+In this 2022 World Bank map, the locations of Pigovian carbon taxes are shown in blue.
 Other colors represent where countries have implemented or are planning emissions trading systems:

 The result?
 For 2022, the World Bank gives us some summary numbers: